AlexeyKarz/alexeykarz/README.md

 Software Engineer
 -----------------

-Right now I am a 3rd year Computer Science student, who is passionate about programming.
-On my GitHub I have most of my projects that can represent my interests and skills.
+I am a Computer Science student currently in my 3rd year, who is passionate about programming.
+On my GitHub, I have most of my projects that represent my interests and skills.

 * 🌍  I'm based in Cyprus.
 But I am open to offers all over the world!
 * ✉️  You can contact me at [al.karzanov@gmail.com](mailto:al.karzanov@gmail.com)